headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 It is **recommended** to make a full deployment of the project at the beginning of major changes including pulling changes from GIT to ensure that everything is properly deployed.
 Afterwards Resources, OSGi Modules and classes can be deployed incrementally.

+For the Content there is a problem when a parent folder which is not in the filter.xml filters but one of its children is and that parent folder does not have a content configuration file (.content.xml).
 ###### Hot Swap

 When the plugin is connected in **Debug Mode** to the remote AEM Server a class can be hot swapped if there were only changes made to **method bodies**.
 Hot Swap will fail if there are any changes made to the class (adding methods, adding members, changing method signatures etc).
 If the incremental build is enabled the HotSwapping is done whenever a Java file is saved.